HP 9000 715

 I/O | Ethernet SCSI 2 serial parallel VGA HIL (33, 50, 75) SMD-10 (64, 80, 100) audio |

 HP 9000 715 are 32-bit PA-RISC workstations from HP from the mid-1990s.
 Often used for technical design, CAD/CAM and engineering, the 715 were powerful, expandable HP-UX systems.
-They were popular computers when Unix workstations were used for those scenarios in the 90s.
+They were popular computers when Unix workstations were used for technical computing in the 90s.

-HP 9000 715 were marketed against popular Unix workstations of the 90s like SGI Indy, DEC Alpha, IBM RS/6000.
-With advanced video adapters, 715 were often used for graphical (2D and 3D) and video editing.
+HP 9000 715 were marketed against other Unix workstations of the 90s: SGI Indy, DEC Alpha, IBM RS/6000.
+With their advanced video adapters, 715 were often used for graphical (2D and 3D) and video editing.

-The 715/33 was one of the slowest and worst PA-RISC workstations ever.
+branding (the 715/33 was one of the slowest and worst PA-RISC workstations ever).

 HP marketed the LASI HP 9000/715 as supporting bi-endian switching for current and future operating systems

-, probably a reference to aborted Windows NT PA-RISC and a few other plans.
+, a reference to aborted Windows NT PA-RISC and other 1990s plans.

 Billed by HP as having easy installation, upgradability, expansion, and serviceability